Miyamura80/Miyamura80/README.md

 # Hello!
-Welcome, my name is Eito! 👋
+I'm Eito! 👋

 ## Here's what I'm doing

 - 👑 I organized [Oxford Hack 2022](https://oxfordhack22.co.uk) as the executive director in record time of 1.5 months
+- 👀 I’m interested in machine learning, semantic knowledge graphs, web3, philosophy.
 - 🎤 I’m looking to have open conversations with interesting people on a podcast
-- 🥅 2022 Goals: Make progress with my startup
+- 🥅 2022 Goals: Working on my main educational platform
 - ⚡ Fun fact: I ate a tarantula for my birthday
+- 📧 To get in contact, message me on LinkedIn!

 ### Connect with me: